The-Aether-Team/The-Aether-II/README.md

 <a href="https://patreon.com/GildedGames"><img src="https://i.imgur.com/jm7VhPG.png" height="60"></a>
 <br><br>

 **ATTENTION:** This availability is intended for programmers and early adopters only.
-In its current state, the Aether Rewrite isn't suitable for public use or human consumption.
-Things are missing, broken, and subject to major change. **Proceed with caution.**
+In its current state, the Aether Rewrite may be unstable.
+Content may be missing, broken, or subject to major change. **Proceed with caution.**

 We ask that you have existing knowledge of Minecraft modding, locating crash reports, editing configuration files, and a bit of patience if you're wishing to report issues or contribute back.